 2. Mold Damage

 Okay, so we addressed the water.
 With water comes mold.
 Yep, you can have moldy VHS tapes and this is a little tricky to recover from.

 Mold can cause the exact same damage as water, with a few other problems like the mold can eat through your videotape.
 Sounds extreme and it is!
 That means your precious memories can be gone forever.

 If you discover mold on your tapes, there are safe ways to clean them like gently wiping them down with a dry, soft cloth.
 You may also be able to use an electric tape cleaner to safely clean your VHS tapes.
 However, once clean, get those videos digitized!

 3. Hardware Damage

-All this to say, damaged VHS tapes are never fun to discover and it can be hard to deal with.
-While there are some ways to restore your memories, the best way is to get them digitized before the damage is done.
+All this to say, damaged tapes are never fun to discover and can be hard to deal with.
+While there are some ways to restore your videos, the best way is to get them digitized before the damage is done.